collapsed-stacks/startups/questions/7588/what-kind-of-patents-does-uber-use.md

 - tagged: `legal`
 - score: 2

-<p>Uber has over a dozen patents for ideas and concepts and non-tangible entities, such as <strong>"PROVIDING ON-DEMAND SERVICES THROUGH USE OF PORTABLE COMPUTING DEVICES" and "PROVIDING NOTIFICATIONS TO DEVICES BASED ON REAL-TIME CONDITIONS RELATED TO AN ON-DEMAND SERVICE."</strong></p>
+Uber has over a dozen patents for ideas and concepts and non-tangible entities, such as **"PROVIDING ON-DEMAND SERVICES THROUGH USE OF PORTABLE COMPUTING DEVICES" and "PROVIDING NOTIFICATIONS TO DEVICES BASED ON REAL-TIME CONDITIONS RELATED TO AN ON-DEMAND SERVICE."**

-<p>What type of patents are these?
-I have a business model concept in mind that I want to patent before launching, but I'm not sure what type of patent it requires.</p>
+What type of patents are these?
+I have a business model concept in mind that I want to patent before launching, but I'm not sure what type of patent it requires.

-<p>Can we file a single umbrella patent that covers multiple angles?
-Or do we need to file a single patent for all different approaches?</p>
+Can we file a single umbrella patent that covers multiple angles?
+Or do we need to file a single patent for all different approaches?

-<p>Lastly, would provisional patents work for these types of patents?</p>
+Lastly, would provisional patents work for these types of patents?

-<p>I'm filing in the US.</p>
+I'm filing in the US.

 ## No Answers